smellman/foss4g-asia-2023-rgeo/foss4g-asia-2023-rgeo.md

 # Main topics

-## Ruby language is very powerful and simple, and friendly with Geo Data using RGeo.
+## 1. Ruby language is very powerful and simple, and friendly with Geo Data using RGeo.
+## 2. Rgeo is firendly with Ruby on Rails and PostGIS.

 ---